 - 4. Final exams cannot be given before their scheduled times.
-Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 4.
+Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
 Students are to be in compliance with University, school, and departmental policies regarding the Whole Person Assessment requirements.
-Students should consult the Whole Person Assessment handbooks for requirements regarding general education and students' majors. - a.
+Students should consult the Whole Person Assessment handbooks for requirements regarding general education and the students' majors. - a.
 The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
-By submitting an assignment, the student gives permission for the assignment to be assessed electronically.

-B. Department Policies and Procedures

-- 1. Field Test Policy - a.
+By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Department Policies and Procedures - 1.
+Field Test Policy - a.
 Must be taken every semester in each enrolled activities class - b.
 Must be administered by the student's activities class instructor during the scheduled class time - c.
 Automatic failure for cheating on Field Test or assisting another to cheat - 2.
+Class Attire - a.
+Any student enrolled in this class must wear appropriate athletic type workout clothing, including socks and athletic type workout shoes (in proper condition) during their lab class. - b.
+Any student not dressed out in lab attire will not be allowed to participate and will be counted as absent. - 3.
 Class Attendance - a.
 Student is expected to attend and participate in all class activities unless administratively excused.
 Only administrative excuses on the proper form are accepted.
 Excessive absences can reduce a student's grade or deny credit for the course.
 Illness and injuries are not considered excused absences.